KnezIker/CNN/README.md

 # CNN
 ## Project idea
-The idea of this project is to train a simple convolutional neural network (CNN) that detects numbers from 0 to 9 in grayscale images with 8-bit pixels, in python.
+The idea of this project is to train a simple convolutional neural network (CNN) in python that detects numbers from 0 to 9 in 28x28 8-bit grayscale images.
 Then, to extract biases and weights.
-After that, to put those weights and biases in C code and run it on the Pulpissimo architecture in the cv32e40p RISCY core.
+Then to put those weights and biases in C code and compile it in gcc compiler for the Pulpissimo architecture with cv32e40p RISCY core.
-Finally, to determine which instructions are repeated the most and to create a simple hardware accelerator in the RISCY core for those instructions.
+Finally, to determine which instructions are repeated the most in assembly code and to create a simple hardware accelerator, anlong with custom instructions in the RISCY core that will reduce number of instructions and execution time of program.

 ## CNN structure
 This CNN is basically the same as shown in this [YouTube](https://www.youtube.com/watch?v=jDe5BAsT2-Y&t=607s) tutorial: